Suruga Bay: Geology

 The bay is open to the Philippine Sea/Pacific Ocean to the south, but is mostly protected from oceanic waves by Izu Peninsula.
 This, coupled with the seabed and water characteristics mentioned above, results in conditions favorable to fishing, sailing, windsurfing, swimming, and research on deep-sea organisms.
 An undersea plateau at the bay's southwest end, known as Senoumi, is especially well known as a rich fishing ground.

 Suruga Bay was formed by tectonic subduction of the Philippine Sea Plate and the Eurasian Plate at the Suruga Trough, making it a source of considerable seismic activity, and giving the bay its extreme depth.

 Environmental pollution

 Ever since the post-war industrial boom of Japan, the bay has suffered from severe industrial pollution.
-By 1970, local paper mills produced so much that the small city of Fuji (1970 pop.
-180,000) produced 2.4 e6ST of waste water every day – equivalent to the daily sewage of Tokyo at the time (1970 pop.
-9 million).
+By 1970, local paper mills in Fuji produced produced 2.4 e6ST of waste water every day – equivalent to the daily sewage of Tokyo at the time.
 The sulphur-laden sludge was so thick that it threatened to block the harbour, requiring dredging that severely damaged the marine life.
 Protests from local citizens and fishermen in the area put pressure on the government to take action.
 Despite subsequent regulations, surveys of local sea life in the mid-2010s continue to show intense PCB and PBDE contamination.

 The pollution of Suruga Bay became so infamous that it featured in the 1971 film Godzilla vs. Hedorah.
 The name of the titular monster is derived from hedoro, the Japanese word for 'mud', and the creature fed off heavy pollution in the bay.